calacademy/race-shifting-idea/README.md

 |   |   |   |   +-- Technical
 ```

-Copy .env files into root of local project.

 Copy contents of fonts.zip (a “fonts” directory) to project's “/src” directory.

 Copy contents of people.zip (a “people” directory) to project's “/src/img/”